...

 • They focus on themselves instead of the audience.

 Public speaking anxiety is extremely common.
-Public speaking comes with a classic “fear of negative evaluation”.
-This fear is a key trigger of social anxiety.
-Many people feel strong symptoms when they think others are judging them.
+Public speaking often brings a fear of negative judgment.
+It can feel like everyone is judging you.
+This fear is a key driver of social anxiety.
+Many people feel strong physical and emotional symptoms as soon as they think others are watching.
+They may also feel these symptoms when they imagine making a mistake.

 Some estimates say public speaking anxiety affects about 40% of people (depending on how it’s measured and defined).
 We’ll break down how to overcome fear of public speaking.
 Go on for more on how to calm nerves when speaking.